The Southern California High Country: Six Ranges to Beat the Summer Heat

 San Jacinto Mountains

 The other way up is the Palm Springs Aerial Tramway, which climbs from the desert floor to Mountain Station at 8,516 feet in about ten minutes.
-From there, Desert View Trail is a short loop that gets you into subalpine country without any approach drive.
+From there, the Desert View Trail is a short loop that gets you into subalpine country without any approach drive.
 On a 108-degree day in Palm Springs, it’s 75 at the top.
 Hard to oversell that.

 Palomar Mountain